caelanjmiller/Genomics-Lab-BIO5488/assignment4/README.txt

 -
 Question 4:
 {How do the DNA methylation profiles of promoter-CGIs and non-promoter-CGIs differ?}
-There appears to be drastic reduction in the methylation levels surrounding promoter regions (large number of of average methylation levels equaling & skewing towards 0) versus non-promoter regions (skewed towards the opposite direction; towards average methylation level of 1) -
+There appears to be drastic reduction in the methylation levels surrounding promoter regions (large number of average methylation levels equaling & skewing towards 0) versus non-promoter regions (skewed towards the opposite direction; towards average methylation level of 1) -
 Part 1.3.1